JamesGomatos/HandWritten-Letter-NueralNetwork/README.md

 # LanguageNeuralNetwork2

- A simple neural network that recognizes handwritten numbers using Python with 60% accuracy.
+A machine learning case study that implements a simple neural network that recognizes handwritten numbers.

+Uses the MNIST Dataset found at: http://yann.lecun.com/exdb/mnist/